 Skip to content

 Is it a leap of faith to believe in Jesus?
-In other words, does a person have to abandon all sense and reasoning in order to believe God exists—and that he would come to live among us and die for us?
+Are science and religion compatible?
+Does a person have to abandon all sense and reasoning to believe God exists—and that he would come to live among us and die for us?

 Is it Reasonable to Believe There is a God?